ssuwijak/data-01/README.md

 1. consider the oz and ct word.
 2. if oz or ct are not found, it shows 0 (zero), else 1 (one).
 3. consider the NetWeight.
-4. the database id SQLServer.
+4. the database is SQLServer.

 ![SQL query and result](resources/02.png)
 [SQL query](query1.sql)